Ara

 Origin of Constellation[1]

-The constellation has no Babylonian predecessors but appears to originate from Greek archaic times.
-The neighbouring depiction of a sacrificial animal in our constellation Lupus, the extreme southern position of the constellation, its diminutive size compared to its immense ritual significance and its illogical upside-down reversal (at least in Ptolemy) lead to the hypothesis that it could have been larger in earlier times and could have enclosed the sting of the scorpion (or parts of it).
-The scorpion eventually came to Greece from Babylonian astronomy via the zodiac, and there are no complete celestial descriptions from before that time.
+Change of Interpretation?
+The extreme southern position of the constellation, its diminutive size compared to its immense ritual significance and its illogical upside-down reversal (at least in Ptolemy) lead to the hypothesis that it could have been larger in earlier times and could have enclosed the sting of the scorpion (or parts of it).
+The scorpion eventually came to Greece from Babylonian astronomy via the zodiac (around 400 BCE), and there are no complete celestial descriptions from before that time.
 We, therefore, need to find out whether another culture may also have seen parts of the altar here.
-The area near the sting of the scorpion is streaked with light and dark clouds of the Milky Way, and the dark clouds of the Milky Way could be the smoke of an altar illuminated by the fire below.
+It is well possible that the Cen+Lup+Ara super-constellation originated from the Greek culture, was "overwritten" by the Babylonian giant Scorpion.

+The area near the sting of the scorpion is streaked with light and dark clouds of the Milky Way, and the dark clouds of the Milky Way could be the smoke of an altar illuminated by the fire below.[2]
 Some researchers suggest that the figure of a smoky altar only becomes vivid when more southerly stars are added, which were visible at that time due to precession.
 This is unnecessary.
 Human imagination is of no use in reconstructing constellations; we need data.
 We can speculate a lot about the constellations of the archaic civilisation, as no scientific data has survived from this period that would enable a correct reconstruction.

 Transfer and Transformation of the Constellation